waltroloson/twitterbot/README.md

 exit;
 ```

-1. The above commands validate yout MongoDB set up.
+1. The above commands validate your MongoDB set up.
 If they fail, don't proceed further but instead try to identify which of the previous steps is causing the problem.

 1. Finally set up your MongoDB URI in file config.ini.